Paul Russell (musician)

-Paul Jeffrey Russell (born November 28, 1997) is an American rapper, singer and songwriter based in Los Angeles.
-He is best known for his song "Lil Boo Thang", which peaked at number 14 on the Billboard Hot 100.
+Paul Jeffrey Russell (born August 31, 1997) is an American rapper, singer and songwriter based in Los Angeles.
+He is best known for his 2023 single "Lil Boo Thang", which peaked at number 14 on the Billboard Hot 100.
 After the song gained virality on TikTok, he signed with Arista Records to release it as a commercial single for the label.
 Before his music career, Russell worked as a business analyst and corporate advertiser.

 Early life and education

 Russell was born in 1997.
 He grew up in the suburbs of Atlanta but attended Allen High School in Allen, Texas.
 During his adolescence, he started listening to alternative rock, while also being exposed to Christian hip-hop, mainly through Lecrae's music.

 Russell graduated from Cornell University in 2019 with a Bachelor of Science degree in industrial relations.
 Upon relocating to Los Angeles later that year, Russell started working at a brand consultancy.